 Reporting Suspicious Activity

-If you see suspicious activity on your account(s) or have received a suspicious call, email, letter or other similar contact regarding your relationship to Peoples Bank Midwest, call 800-575-8528 or your local branch.
+If you see suspicious activity on your account(s) or have received a suspicious call, email, letter or other similar contact regarding your relationship with Peoples Bank Midwest, call 800-575-8528 or your local branch.

 Consumer Protection – Regulation E